wszlosek/ASD/README.md

 # ASD

-Homework from the course "Algorithms and data structures" at the JU.
+Homework from the course "Algorithms and data structures" at the UJ.